wavefrontHQ/docs/pages/doc/privacy.md

 ---
-title: "Wavefront Privacy Policy"
+title: "Privacy Policy"
 tags: []
 sidebar: doc_sidebar
 toc: false
 permalink: privacy.html
-summary: Wavefront privacy policy for pre-aquisition customers.
+summary: Privacy policy for pre-acquisition customers.
 ---

 <p>Last modified: March 2, 2017</p>
-This privacy policy applies to you ONLY if you became a Wavefront customer before August 17, 2017.
+This privacy policy applies to you ONLY if you became a VMware Aria Operations for Applications (formerly known as Tanzu Observability or Wavefront)  customer before August 17, 2017.
 See the <a href="/terms_of_service.html">Terms of Service</a> for details.
+In this documentation page we refer to the product as Wavefront.
 <h2><strong>Privacy Statement</strong></h2>
-<p style="font-weight: 400; text-align: justify;">Wavefront is committed to protecting your privacy on its website and in using our services.
+<p style="font-weight: 400; text-align: justify;">Operations for Applications is committed to protecting your privacy on its website and in using our services.
 This policy gives details of what information we may collect from you and how we may store and use your information.
 By voluntarily using our website and services, you are indicating your consent to this Privacy Policy and you hereby consent that we will collect, use and share your information as set forth in this Policy.
 We periodically update our Privacy Policy and it is your responsibility to review and remain informed about any changes we make to this Policy.
 Your continued use of our website after any changes, or revisions to this Privacy Policy have been published shall indicate your agreement with the terms of such revised Privacy Policy.</p>
 <h2><strong>Collection of Information</strong></h2>
 <p style="font-weight: 400; text-align: justify;">We may collect data and any Personal Information you provide us.
 “Personal Information” is any information that can be used to identify an individual including, but not limited to, your name, email address, company information, login information, billing information such as credit card number and billing address, user and account passwords, marketing preferences or location information.
 We shall retain and use your Personal Information as necessary to comply with our business requirements, legal obligations and enforce our agreements.
 We may also collect Personal Information for the following purpose:</p>
 <ul>